sdicht/sdicht.github.io/docs/lit1/slides/othello-slides.md

 ![bg right fit](assets/othello_5.jpeg)

-- Elastic term in the early modern period, could encompass
+Elastic term that could refer to:
-	- Muslims (religious),
+- Religious identity: Muslims in North Africa, Iberia, or the Ottoman Empire.
-	- Africans (geographical),
+- Geographical origin: People from Africa
-	- blacks (racial),
+- Racial designation: People with darker skin, especially Black Africans.
-	- atheists (non-religious) and other groups
+- Cultural outsiders: sometimes “strangers” or non-Christians in general.

 ---